Jakarta Monorail: Contract termination

-In 2014, the project was stalled after disagreement between PT Jakarta Monorel as the contractor and developer with Jakarta Municipal Government, over the design of the stations as well as the land acquisition for the monorail depot.
+In 2014, the project was stalled after a disagreement between PT Jakarta Monorel as the contractor and developer with Jakarta Municipal Government, over the design of the stations as well as the land acquisition for the monorail depot.
 The proposed elevated grand monorail station in Dukuh Atas, Stadion Madya Senayan and Kuningan Sentral for example, has raised critical questions since the supporting pylons of this grand stations will occupy public spaces; street, canal, pedestrian and public parks.

 The design of grand monorail stations and operator insistence on the right to lease the spaces in stations, also has sparked arguments over the suspicions that the operator actually intended to build new malls, shopping centres and office space over Jakarta's streets disguised as monorail station construction.
 The Dukuh Atas monorail station for example was proposed to become a 10 storey building, while Kuningan Sentral would rise to a structure between 4-5 stories tall which would occupy Rasuna Said Boulevard.
 The Jakarta municipal government refused PT Jakarta Monorels proposal to build a monorail depot over Setiabudi reservoir near Dukuh Atas and West Jakarta Flood Canal near Tanah Abang, arguing that the construction would harm the canal and dam structure.
 Dinas Tata Ruang DKI (Jakarta Spatial Planning Agency) rejected the use of proposed land for the construction of a monorail depot and station, arguing that the land proposed must be sterile from commercial buildings.

 In January 2015, the Jakarta administration decided to cancel its contract with monorail project operator PT Jakarta Monorail (JM) to develop the monorail routes proposed by the firm.
 Reasons cited were that the route JM proposed to build was not feasible and doubts over the company's ability to fund the project.